Ghirensics/ghiro/docs/src/usage/administration.rst

 Create a new superuser
 ----------------------

-If you need to create a new superuser from the command lince, for example because you closed you out from the web interface, run the following command (inside Ghiro's root)::
+If you need to create a new superuser from the command line, for example because you closed you out from the web interface, run the following command (inside Ghiro's root)::